GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 No, GeoPlatform plugins work independently of the theme.

+* The dropdown menu no longer functions.

+This is most likely due to conflicting uses of the Bootstrap library.
+The GeoPlatform CCB theme utilizes Bootstrap for some of its operations, and loading that asset with a plugin as well can cause conflicts.
+It is advised to avoid using that plugin.

 ## Copyright

 GeoPlatform-CCB for use by GeoPlatform.gov hosted communities and for general use.